Everest Base Camp Trek Distance

 Everest Base Camp Trek Altitude Profile

-The Daily Altitude Chart of Everest Base Camp Trek
+The Daily Altitude Chart of the Everest Base Camp Trek

 The altitude profile of the Everest Base Camp trek can vary depending on the specific route taken, but here is a general overview of the altitude changes along the most common trail: